How to Save Money on Utilities: 14 Energy-Efficient Tips That Could Save You Thousands of Dollars

 Hot summers may tempt us to run the A/C all day, pushing our electricity costs up.
-Instead, opt for good room fans to cool off, or use the ceiling fan.
+Instead, opt for good room fans to cool off, or check out home improvement retailers like Home Depot or Lowe's for a ceiling fan.
 And if you’re using the A/C, you can get more out of it using your ceiling fan.
 Ronnie Kweller, spokesperson for nonprofit Alliance to Save Energy, says it helps the cool air disperse, and you can comfortably raise the thermostat up to four degrees.

 The direction of your ceiling fan also makes a big difference in keeping utility costs down.
-When it spins counterclockwise, it creates a wind chill breeze.
+When fans spin counterclockwise, they create a wind chill breeze by drawing cold air upward.
 In the winter, reverse your ceiling fan so it spins clockwise: it pushes any heat that rises down the walls for extra warmth.
 More up-to-date models give you the option to reverse directions and set a timer, so reach for your ceiling fan before turning on the A/C or heating.
 It’ll save you money while keeping you comfortable through all seasons.

 3. Keep all vents and filters clean.

 Do your due diligence and clean the vents and filters in your home: replace the A/C filter every three months.
 The Department of Energy reports that this cuts down energy use by 15 percent.
 Not only does it improve the air quality of your home, but it also takes the strain off your heating and cooling system so it can run more smoothly.
 There’s also another bonus: it prevents repair costs, as changing the filter regularly keeps your heating and cooling system from breaking down.
 It’s a win-win situation all around.